 - What differentiates our business or offering from existing competitors in the market?

-- Which marketing channels are most effective in reaching our target audience in this new market?
+- Which marketing channels most effectively reach our target audience in this new market?

-- Are there any cultural, regional, or demographic factors that we should be aware of when entering this market?
+- Are there any cultural, regional, or demographic factors we should know when entering this market?

 - What regulatory or compliance challenges might we face in this specific market?

 - How open is the target audience to trying a new product or service in this category?